infinera/terraform-infinera-ipm-modules/network-service/Use Cases.md

 }
 ```
 ## Intent Definitions, Profile Definitions and Their Usages
-**Please see [Detail Readme](https://github.com/infinera/terraform-ipm_modules/blob/master/network-mgnmt/Intent%20and%20Profiles.md) for more information about the intent definition and profile settings and usages.**
+**Please see for details in the [Intent and Profiles](https://github.com/infinera/terraform-ipm_modules/blob/master/network-mgnmt/Intent%20and%20Profiles.md) for more information about the intent definition and profile settings and usages.**